tkruse/number-theory/README.md

 ## Installation

 The result is rendered dynamically as an SVG image using D3.js.
-The project is built with TypeScript and uses Vite for development and build processes.
+The project is built with pnpm, TypeScript, React and uses Vite for development and build processes.
+Coding was done in large parts using Aider using gpt-4o.

 To set up the project locally, follow these steps: